The Erratic Ramblings of an Extraordinarily Ordinary Person

 16. Ride the Seattle to Portland bike ride with my husband

-17. Take my kids to Sea World
+17. Go to Sea World

-18. Read “Atlas Shrugged” by Ayn Rand (working on it)
+18. Read “Atlas Shrugged” by Ayn Rand

 20. Go on a road trip with some girlfriends